 On June 29, 2016, at the Recognition Ceremony for Cruise Stakeholders (held at Port of Spain cruise ship terminal) was announced that during season 2015-2016 Trinidad received 30,493 cruise passengers from 25 vessels.
 In the same period, Tobago received 70,298 passengers from 60 ship calls - which was an increase of 115% over 2014-2015 season.
 The success was attributed to the country's aggressive marketing campaigns, improved shore excursions quality, upgraded berthing facilities, improved piloting services and excellent services by expertly trained Visitor Guides.
 The passengers' crime free cruising experience is guaranteed by police presence in downtown shopping zones and other popular public areas.

-Highlights: Birds, Fort George, mountains & Calypso
+Highlights: Birds, forests, mountains & Calypso

 The Port-of-Spain cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Port-of-Spain, Trinidad.